openvinotoolkit/openvino/docs/ops/arithmetic/Mod_1.md

 **Category**: Arithmetic binary operation

-**Short description**: *Mod* performs an element-wise modulo operation with two given tensors applying multi-directional broadcast rules.
+**Short description**: *Mod* performs an element-wise modulo operation with two given tensors applying broadcasting rule specified in the *auto_broadcast* attribute.

 **Detailed description**
 As a first step input tensors *a* and *b* are broadcasted if their shapes differ.
 Broadcasting is performed according to `auto_broadcast` attribute specification.
-As a second step *modulo* operation is computed element-wise on the input tensors *a* and *b* according to the formula below:
+As a second step *Mod* operation is computed element-wise on the input tensors *a* and *b* according to the formula below:

 \f[
 o_{i} = a_{i} % b_{i}
 \f]

-Modulo operation computes a reminder of a truncated division.
+*Mod* operation computes a reminder of a truncated division.
 It is the same behaviour like in C programming language: `truncated(x / y) * y + truncated_mod(x, y) = x`.
 The sign of the result is equal to a sign of a dividend.

 **Attributes**: